All Backlinks Are Not Equal

 - Official websites: Links from government websites (with a URL ending in .gov.au here in Australia) and educational institutions (.edu.au) have a lot more credibility in the eyes of Google and co.
 They are also not easy to come by!

 - Domain Authority (DA): A backlink from a website with a higher DA (What is Domain Authority?) is worth more than one from a lower DA ranking.
-For example, a link from my Middle Aged Mama blog with a current DA of 34, is more valuable than one from my Janet Camilleri website, with a DA of just 4 (can you tell I don’t do much with it!).
+For example, a link from my Middle Aged Mama blog with a current DA of 32, is more valuable than if that blog had a DA of say, 4 or 14.

 - Do Follow: There are two types of link – “do follow” and “no follow”.
 If you know enough to place a link to another site on your website, it is probably set up as “do follow”.
 However it is worth knowing that a website owner can use code to stop the link they’ve created to another website, from actually passing on SEO value.
 Generally a “do follow” link is more valuable, but many SEO consultants (including myself) believe there is still value in “no follow” links (but that’s a topic for another time).